 This dynamic is starkly illustrated in Figure 3, which was prepared as part of the Arizona Joint Legislative Budget Committee's (static) fiscal impact analysis of Prop.
-208.15 Indeed, in contrast to the steady changes in tax revenue generated by all filers (shown in the solid line and typically changing by less than 10% in any given year), the revenues from high-income earners (shown in the dotted line) have repeatedly surged and crashed in alternating years.
+208. Indeed, in contrast to the steady changes in tax revenue generated by all filers (shown in the solid line and typically changing by less than 10% in any given year), the revenues from high-income earners (shown in the dotted line) have repeatedly surged and crashed in alternating years.
 As explained similarly by the Arizona Tax Research Association:

 In FY 2008, the first year of the [Great Recession], individual income tax collections actually grew for filers under \$500,000 AGI [adjusted gross income] while they plummeted more than one billion dollars for filers north of \$500,000 AGI.
 In just one year, IIT [individual income tax] collections for high income filers dropped 32%. ...
-Tying teacher's salaries to one of the most volatile revenue sources is poor fiscal policy not witnessed in any other state and will whipsaw teacher pay based on the fluctuations of the business cycle.16 the answer because the revenues it generates will be among the least dependable of any in the state.
+Tying teacher's salaries to one of the most volatile revenue sources is poor fiscal policy not witnessed in any other state and will whipsaw teacher pay based on the fluctuations of the business cycle.

+If a stable, reliable source of funding for educators is truly the goal, Prop.
+208 is the furthest thing from the answer because the revenues it generates will be among the least dependable of any in the state.
 What's more, while the Prop.
 208 campaign is estimating annual revenues from the tax increase of nearly a billion dollars, even now the official state estimates are projecting well over \$100 million less in revenues.